 1. Jesus Christ is unique as the only begotten Son of God (Psalm 2:7, 11–12; John 1:14; 3:16; Luke 1:35).
 Jesus is the “one-of-a-kind” Son of God in that He shares the same divine nature as God.

-2. He is eternal.
+2. Jesus Christ is unique in that He is eternal.
 He existed from eternity past, He exists in the present, and He will exist for all eternity in the future (John 1:1–3, 14; John 8:58).

-4. Jesus is the only Way to the Father (John 14:6; Acts 4:12; 1 Timothy 2:5); there is no other way to salvation.
-He is the only righteous One who exchanged that perfect righteousness for our sin (2 Corinthians 5:21).
+5. Jesus Christ is unique because He is the only Way to the Father (John 14:6; Acts 4:12; 1 Timothy 2:5).
+There is no other way to salvation.
+He is the only righteous One, and He exchanged His perfect righteousness for our sin (2 Corinthians 5:21).

-5. Jesus alone had power over His own death and the ability take back His life again (John 2:19; 10:17–18).
-Note: His resurrection was not a “spiritual” one, but was physical (Luke 24:39).
+6. Jesus Christ is unique in that He alone had power over His own death and the ability take back His life again (John 2:19; 10:17–18).
+Note: His resurrection was not a “spiritual” one, but physical (Luke 24:39).
 His resurrection from the dead, never to die again, distinguished Him as the unique Son of God (Romans 1:4).

-7. Jesus has the power to give life to whom He will (John 5:21).
+8. Jesus Christ is unique in that He has the power to give life to whom He will (John 5:21).

-9. Jesus was with the Father and directly involved in the creation, and it is by His hand that all things are held together (John 1:1–3; Ephesians 3:9; Hebrews 1:8–10; Colossians 1:17).
+10. Jesus Christ is unique because He was with the Father and directly involved in the creation.
+It is by the hand of Christ that all things are held together (John 1:1–3; Ephesians 3:9; Hebrews 1:8–10; Colossians 1:17).

 11. Jesus Christ is unique in that He will rule the world at the end of this present age (Hebrews 1:8; Isaiah 9:6–7; Daniel 2:35, 44; Revelation 19:11–16).